-- As much as we are preoccupied with the site’s visual appeal, ensure it is functioning properly first and foremost
+- As much as we are preoccupied with the site’s visual appeal, we ensure it functions properly first and foremost.

 Maintaining Site Rank during the Rebuilding Process

-- Prior to launching the site, come up with a list of old page addresses.
-Then match them to the most relevant pages in the new site and have your designer integrate the required redirects
+- Prior to launching the site, I came up with a list of old page addresses.
+Then match them to the most relevant pages on the new site and have your designer integrate the required redirects.

-- After you launch the website, have your SEO agency check and audit it to check if the redirects have any issues
+- After you launch the website, have your SEO agency check and audit it to see if the redirects have any issues.

 Developing Website Content that is SEO-optimized

 - After Google has indexed the website, the keywords can then follow.
-However, this will take much longer and can get complicated if the optimization has been done following the launch, and not beforehand.
+However, this will take much longer and can get complicated if the optimization is done following the launch, and not beforehand.

 Avoiding Duplicate Content

-- Implement canonical tags to tell Google which content to use in case you have unavoidable duplicate content on your site
+- Implement canonical tags to tell Google which content to use if you have unavoidable duplicate content on your site.

-- Use robots.txt to identify pages or directories the search engines should steer clear of
+- Use robots.txt to identify pages or directories that search engines should steer clear of.